Welcome to today's edition of the Rush 24-7 podcast.

 Play me back.

-The uh the hate speech.
+The hate speech.

-And he says it regularly happens at Tea Party rallies.
+Now, it's funny, and he says it regularly happens at Tea Party rallies.

 Once again, we have to define our terms.